slugrustle/fx-5800P_progs/README.md

 ## License

-The GCD and LCM programs in this repository are distributed under the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+The GCD, LCM, and FACTOR programs in this repository are distributed under the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 See also LICENSE.txt or the .tex or .txt file for each program.